 Step 3: Show the NCB retention letter to the new insurer in order to avail the bonus

-For every claim-free year, you get certain rewards and discounts which you can avail during the renewal of the policy by paying a lesser premium.
+For every claim-free year, you get certain rewards and discounts which you can avail during the renewal of the policy.
+This usually involves paying a lesser premium.

-There's no need to worry about losing your NCB when changing your car.
-It stays with you, not your car.
-Even if you change your car, your NCB scores will be yours.
+There's no need to worry about losing your NCB.
+Even if you change your car, your NCB scores will remain to be yours.
 However, you must renew your policy on a regular basis.

 If you are not satisfied with your current insurer and want to move to another, you can easily transfer your NCB; however, make sure you have opted for the policy before its expiry date.
-Also, the transfer is only available for the same type of vehicle.
+Additionally, this is only applicable for the same type of vehicle.

-If you maintain NCB, adhere to the guidelines, and do not file a claim for 5 years continuously, you are eligible for reasonable discounts at the time of renewing your policy.
+If you maintain NCB, adhere to the guidelines, and do not file a claim for 5 years continuously, you will be eligible for considerable discounts at the time of renewing your policy.

 A comprehensive car insurance policy is indeed a necessity.
 If you own a luxury vehicle, it is all the more important.
-However, the comprehensive car insurance premium is higher with availability of broad coverage.
-Here comes the NCB to save you from paying higher premium amounts.
+However, the premium is higher with availability of broad coverage.

 With NCB in car insurance, you get a certain discount on your premium, leading to high savings.
 Hence, you must have no-claim bonus protection.